Digital Transformation: Winning the Race for Digital Consumers

-A few short weeks ago in Rio, Bolt breezed to gold medals in the 100m, 200m, and 4x100m sprints.
+In Rio, Bolt breezed to gold medals in the 100m, 200m, and 4x100m sprints.
 He transformed the sprint game with effortless speed.

-If you want to keep pace with customer expectations, conventional mobile development platforms just won’t cut it.
+On the other hand, if you want to keep pace with customer expectations, conventional mobile development platforms just won’t cut it.
 Nope, you’re much better off with a low-code solution like the Appian Platform.
 Here’s what reviewers at PC Magazine had to say about it:

-It’s also worth noting what Gartner had to say about the speed and intuitive design of the Appian Platform in its latest Magic Quadrant report:
+It’s also worth noting what Gartner had to say about the speed and intuitive design of the Appian Platform, in its latest Magic Quadrant report: